 Celebration of Life

-Clare Drake’s Celebration of Life will be June 14 (1:30 p.m.) at the University of Alberta Pavillion.
+A Celebration of Clare’s Life will be held on Thursday, June 14 at the Butterdome, University of Alberta campus at 1:30 pm.
+Please RSVP to: uab.ca/drake

 Please register for the Celebration of Life by June 6 by clicking here

-In lieu of flowers, donations can be made to Golden Bears and Pandas Athletics by clicking here
+In memoriam donations may be made to Golden Bears and Pandas Athletics by clicking here

 Life of a champion